johannesholmberg/archive.holmberg.io/notebook/_posts/2013-01-27-awareness.md

   - /article/awareness/
 ---

-<p class="intro" markdown="1">**I** think it was around springtime last year when I felt it for the first time.
+I think it was around springtime last year when I felt it for the first time.
 That tingling in my hand, that wavering in my mind telling me something.
 All of a sudden I noticed.
-Why hadn't I noticed before?</p>
+Why hadn't I noticed before?

 When finally realizing, I couldn't help but to find it present everywhere.
 When out taking a walk, when I had lunch at a restaurant, in conversations, heck; even in the bathroom.
 It was so commonplace that I hadn't paid it any attention.
 Yet again my hand reached for my pocket, it was a reflex I had no control over, and it hauled up that black rectangular object.